risc0/risc0/website/api/zkvm/quickstart.md

 cargo risczero new my_project --guest-name guest_code_for_zk_proof
 ```

 There is a list of options in the [feature flags].
-To create a proof with the zkVM on your own machine, we recommend at least 16 GB of RAM.

 ## 3. Project structure